deatheyes/MysqlProbe/README.md

 * remove("/cluster/remove?addr="): A http interface to remove a slave from a master. 'addr' is the server address of the slave.
 * listnodes("/cluster/listnodes"): A http interface to list the topology of the node.

+### Build your own cluster

+In most production enviroment, it usually needs a flat and stateless aggregation layer for data processing.
+The tree structure of the two buildin clusters are more like test modes to some extent.
+Users could build their own production enviroment base on slave.
+With the help of **Pusher**, slave could report data to one member of a group of servers which could be the data processing layer.

 ## Configuration
 The configuration is a yaml file: